 Note: this site is constantly updated based on user input, so be sure to use the feedback button on the upper right hand corner if you encounter missing or inaccurate information.

 The CPS Sexual Health Education curriculum builds a foundation of knowledge and skills for students in grades K-12 – lessons are age-appropriate for every grade level.
 The curriculum is overseen by the CPS Office of Student Health and Wellness (OSHW).
 To help students make informed decisions and safe choices, the CPS curriculum covers topics such as human development, healthy relationships, decision making, abstinence, contraception and disease prevention.

-According to the CPS Sexual Health Education Policy:
+- CPS Sexual Health Education Policy

 There are resources available and CPS policies in place to help keep students safe while they’re at school.
 Read on to learn more.

-Gender Identity Guidelines
+LGBTQ+ Safety and Gender Identity Guidelines

 Many LGBTQ+ youth feel unsafe in their school environment.
 Learn more about what the CPS Office of Student Health and Wellness is doing to create safe and supportive environments for LGBTQ+ students